resim-ai/open-core/docs/resim/metrics/metric_types.md

 ## Scalar Metric

 This is a maximally simple metric, with a single double.
 This is the only metric that does not have any `MetricsData` associated, and is intended to be used for easy top-line metrics.
-An example would be overall accuracy.
+An example would be distance traveled by a robot.

 > Our roadmap includes support for scalar metrics being visualized over time on the same experience, and easily averaged and compared across multiple runs and batches, so use ScalarMetric for top-line metrics you want to see improve over time!